Skip to Site Header Skip to Main Content Skip to Footer

 Excessive sweating has been known to drench clothes at night.
 In a few cases, symptoms only occur on the palms of the hands, armpits, head, or feet, known as primary idiopathic hyperhidrosis.
 Cases of hyperhidrosis require an assortment of treatments, depending on the severity and underlying cause.

-Sleep Statistic: Roughly 30% to 50% of individuals with this medical issue have a family history of excessive sweating.
+Sleep Statistic: Roughly 30% to 50% of individuals with this medical issue have a family history of extreme sweating.
 [10]

 Sleep Apnea